-Personal services may only be performed on Tuesdays.
+Personal services may only be performed on schudeled days assigned by the instructor.

 Students must have attended their scheduled hours the week prior to their request and submit a personal service slip to their Instructor.
 Approval of a personal request is at their discretion.
 Upon approval the student will be marked off the appointment book to receive their personal service.
-Students will be charged \$10 for any chemical product used, based on the personal service.
+Students will be charged \$10(\$8 dollars for additional bowl of product) for any chemical product used, based on the personal service.
 Students must pay for their service at the time they receive it.